 Compensation for toxic lead exposure may include:

-Keep in mind, every client’s experience is unique, and compensation varies from case to case.
+Keep in mind that every client’s experience is unique, and compensation varies from case to case.
 Schedule a free consultation to discuss your individual situation.

 We are determined to negotiate a fair and reasonable settlement based on your condition, your long-term prognosis, and all the costs associated with your medical care.
 Many cases settle before going to trial.